ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

     data T = T { foo :: Int, bar :: Float }

 The identifier of the resulting context is the same as the identifier of the wrapped declaration.
-Since context identifiers exist in a different namespace than type identifiers, class identifiers, etc., reusing the identifier for the context doesn't cause any ambiguity.
+Since context identifiers exist in a separate namespace from type identifiers, class identifiers, etc., reusing the identifier for the context doesn't cause any ambiguity.

 Open Declarations